Mexico Driving Advice and Car Hire Info

 Driving In Mexico

-European ,US and Canadian Photo Is and IDPs are valid in Mexico.
-Most main roads are in fairly good condition but minor roads will have plenty of pot holes and bumps.(also speed bumps which may not be clearly marked) Driving style is very different to that in Europe or USA.
-Be prepared for vehicles to stop unexpectedly, and beware of potholes, slow moving vehicles, vehicles changing lane without indicating and going through red lights.
-When driving after dark you may come across poorly lit or unlit vehicles.
+Most main roads are in fairly good condition but minor roads will have plenty of pot holes and bumps, (also speed bumps which may not be clearly marked).
+Driving style is very different to that in Europe or USA.
+Be prepared for vehicles to stop unexpectedly, and watch out for slow moving vehicles which may be badly lit in rural areas, vehicles changing lane without indicating and going through red lights.
 Many local drivers do not have any form of car insurance.

 Mexico Car Rental –

 Sixt, Hertz, Europcar, Alamo , National, Avis, Budget, Thrifty, Dollar, have outlets here.
 Also usually features on Car rental broker sitesand Web discount sites such as Expedia.

 We currently have no local car rental partners in Mexico.
 If you are a local car rental company who would like to feature on DriverAbroad.com please check details on our Partnering page or contact us on ADriverAbroad@Outlook.com